 Speaking of the actual flower arrangement, we will look back to our trip to Stockholm in February, exploring the 5 best interior design ideas.
 Quickly, we noticed a trend of minimalistic, ikebana inspired bouquets.
 Simplistic, yet incredibly delicate and elegant.

 Another direction you might want to take is block colour arrangements.
 Pick various kinds of flowers and stick to the same colour, using different shades of it.
 You would definitely end up with a designer looking, sophisticated and very special piece.

 Spring Colour Palettes

 If you would like to take a step further or you’re in the mood for a big project, painting and redecorating might be a spring project for you.
-Whether you would prefer to go for patterns-floral or geometrical, these are the trendy colour schemes that you must follow or at least incorporate in your London home decoration.
+Whether you would prefer to go for patterns-floral or geometrical, these are the trendy colour schemes our interior designers have found that you must follow, or at least incorporate in your London home decoration.

 - Muted Pastels-blush, peach or pistachio-to enhance the existing natural light in the space and create a soft, delicate and elegant environment

 - Earthy Tones-to reconnect with the reviving nature and bring a rustic, natural, raw feel